-For over 20 years The TMJ Association's advocacy efforts have resulted in Congressional report language, which communicates to federal agencies, such as the National Institutes of Health (NIH), that our elected officials are concerned about the plight of TMD patients and initiatives needed to improve their lives.
-This directive has a powerful influence on the decisions made by the government agencies.
-We have established personal contacts with staff and elected officials and garnered their support by reporting regularly on TMD research, as well as letting them know what we, the patients, need.
-The U.S. Congress remains vigilant to the needs of the TMD patients as well as to the progress the NIH has and continues to make on their behalf.
+For over 20 years The TMJ Association's advocacy efforts have resulted in congressional report language, in which funding committees communicate to federal agencies, such as the National Institutes of Health (NIH), that our elected officials are concerned about the plight of TMD patients and propose initiatives needed to improve their health care and lives.
+These directives have a powerful influence on the decisions made by the government agencies, in particular, the individual components of the NIH.
+We have established personal contacts with congressional staff and elected representatives and garnered their support by reporting regularly on the state of TMD research and letting them know what we, the patients, need.
+It is gratifying to report that Congress responds to the needs of the TMD patients and tracks the progress the NIH has made and continues to make on their behalf.

 For these devastating conditions we want the best science this country has to offer and we are fortunate to have the support of members of the Senate Labor, Health and Human Services, Education and Related Services Appropriations Subcommittee, responsible for funding the National Institutes of Health (NIH).
 This support deserves our thanks; take a moment to send a note of appreciation to the committee members.

-Report Language included in the FY2016 Appropriations Bills follows:
+Report Language appearing in the FY2018 Appropriations Bills:

 Temporomandibular Disorders [TMD]